dominiksalvet/gitpack/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about this project
+about: Ask a question about GitPack
 title: ''
 labels: question
 assignees: dominiksalvet